MohamedAli1995/Cifar-100-Classifier/README.md

 ```

 # Model training
-In order to train, pretrain or test the model you need first to edit the config file that is described at(#Config-File).<br>
+In order to train, pretrain or test the model you need first to edit the config file that is described at[Config File](#Config-File).<br>
 To train a TinyVGG model:<br>
 set:<br>
 ```